Ellis Rowan by Kate Collins

 Ellis Rowan, 1848-1922 by Kate Collins

-This book came out in 1989, and it’s part of the Australian book series that featured its most outstanding artists.
+This book, published in 1989, is part of the Australian book series that featured the country's most outstanding artists.

-My copy arrived last week, and it features incredible full-page color plates of Australian native flowers, birds, and insects.
+My copy arrived last week.
+It features incredible full-page color plates of Australian native flowers, birds, and insects.

 Born in Melbourne, Ellis married Frederic Rowan in 1873.
-Ellis discovered painting after her botanist husband, Frederick, encouraged her to develop talent, and it was a passion that she pursued until her death.
+Ellis discovered painting after her botanist husband, Frederick, encouraged her to develop talent, a passion she pursued until her death.

 Ellis’s life was full of adventure.
-She traveled and painted abroad.
-Three of her paintings were presented to Queen Victoria.
-My favorite stories about Ellis concern her wonderful friendship with the botanist and writer Alice Lounsberry, and they created three beautiful books about the flowers of North America.
+She traveled and painted abroad, and three of her paintings were presented to Queen Victoria.
+My favorite stories about Ellis concern her wonderful friendship with the botanist and writer Alice Lounsberry.
+Together, they created three beautiful books about the flowers of North America.

-During the First World War, Ellis was living in New Guinea.
+Ellis lived in New Guinea during the First World War.
 At one point, she painted 45 of the 62 known species of birds of paradise.

 As a woman living during the mid-1800s, Ellis followed the dress code of her era.
-Wherever she went, whether on an expedition or at home, Ellis was always impeccably dressed.
+Ellis was always impeccably dressed wherever she went, whether on an expedition or at home.
 Ellis’s daily attire included heavy ankle-length dresses, high collars with full sleeves, crinolines, corsets, whalebone stays, and a hat.

 This book is 52 pages of the beautiful work of Ellis Rowan.